Working Papers

 Housing Teardowns (with David Berger and Patrick Bayer)

 Abstract: This study investigates the impact of teardowns and renovations on housing supply and gentrification dynamics in a city.
-Using single-family housing transaction records, we use a novel nonparametric approach to identify instances of housing upgrading activity by analyzing relative changes in resale prices within specific zip codes.
-Our findings show that counties with high land prices and stringent land regulations, as well as zip codes with strong appreciation rates and higher income levels, are more likely to see significant renovations or teardowns of pre-existing residential properties.
+Using single-family housing transaction records, we use a novel approach to identify instances of teardown or renovation activity based on relative changes in property resale prices within a zip code.
+Our findings show that areas with high land prices and stringent land regulations are more likely to experience major upgrades of pre-existing residential properties.
 Using a theoretical model of housing assignment with endogenous supply choice, we quantify the costs of teardowns, renovations, and new constructions.
-Finally, we examine how a range of policy interventions to enhance housing affordability, such as incentivizing affordable housing construction and change in land use regulations affect the distribution of housing qualities and demographics in the long run.
+Finally, we examine how various policy interventions to enhance housing affordability, such as incentivizing affordable housing construction and change in land use regulations, affect the distribution of housing qualities and demographics in the long run.